 NHS Greater Glasgow and Clyde is an Equal Opportunities and Disability Confident employer.
 We welcome applications from disabled people, minority ethnic groups, those who are care experienced and from LGBTQI applicants.

-Our trainees start on a minimum salary of £16,000 per year and have access to all the benefits available to NHS Staff.
+Our trainees start on a minimum salary of £18,180 per year, £9.30 per hour, and have access to all the benefits available to NHS Staff.
 This includes 27 days paid annual leave, 8 paid public holidays per year and enrolment in the NHS Pension Scheme.

 If for some reason trainees chose not to remain with us on completion of training then they leave us with recognised qualifications and training, work experience and references, and a real advantage over other applicants in an increasingly competitive graduate job market.

 Some of the apprenticeships require apprentices to attend college.
 Engineers spend their first year of the programme in full-time college education and then go on to attend college one day per week in Years 2 & 3.
 Some other apprenticeships may require attendance one day per week to complete an academic qualification e.g. HNC (Life Sciences apprenticeships).
 There are also some apprenticeships that do not require any formal attendance at college e.g. Business Administration, although we often ask our training provider to deliver some additional training sessions if we think this is necessary.
 Glasgow Clyde College is the current training provider for the NHS GGC apprenticeship programme.

 Click this link below to view all opportunities currently available within NHS Greater Glasgow & Clyde.
 New Jobs are added every week and the job descriptions attached to our adverts will provide you will lots of information about the nature of our jobs and what if any qualifications and training you might need.